cuongchau93/netflix-clone/readme.md

 -- for switching between dark and light mode Command(􀆔) + Shift (􀆝) + A

 ## Day 2:
-- layout UI views (tableViews with multiple sections, each section has a collection view)
+- layout UI views (tableView with multiple sections, each section has a collection view)
 - tableView Layout Style using group layout & collection view is flowLayout
 - define class property with closure
 - structure MVVM folders